SkulecDavid/SkulecDavid/README.md

 - 🌱 I’m currently learning python
 - 😄 Pronouns: He/They
 - ⚡ Fun fact: I have a blue cat fursona
-- 💻 Currently working on: RPG-gaem
+- 💻 Currently working on: nothing :(

 <!---
 SkulecDavid/SkulecDavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.